MecuSorin/TradeFlowChecks/ReadMe.md

 A simple checklist application built with F# and Avalonia UI for tracking trading setups.

-## Screenshot (click on image to to on YouTube for a video on usage)
+## Screenshot (click on image to go on YouTube for a video on usage)
 [![Trade Flow CheckList Application](Screenshot_v1.0.0.png)](https://youtu.be/OfC3C6JABtI "Trade Flow CheckList Application")

 ## Features